 Urchin Tracking Module (UTM) Parameters were created to help give clearer data and tracking for online marketing campaigns.
 What is Urchin?
 It was the web statistics analysis predecessor to Google Analytics.
 UTM Parameters essentially take a URL, adds words/letters/codes (parameters) and helps clarify where users are coming from and the exact link they clicked on.

 Where Are They Most Useful

-You’ll find that UTM is commonly used with: Newsletter, Ad and Social Media Campaigns.
+You’ll find that UTM is commonly used with: Newsletter, Ad (PPC-Bing/Google or Social), Social Media Campaigns, and Business Listings.
 Really, it can be used with any campaign where you’re utilizing a link that people may follow (usually to your website or a landing page.)

 How to Create and Implement

 The simplest way I’ve found to guide UTM creation is with this template URL builder.
 It allows you to input everything that is required, along with additional options for more specificity with tracking.
 For example: You get to name the source, medium, and give the campaign a name.

 In most cases I just paste this as the final and mobile URL.
 However, you can use the tracking template that is provided with Google or Bing Ads, and many other platforms.